Arthritis or Osteoarthritis?

 Joint pain caused by arthritis is usually felt at rest and decreases as you resume your physical activities.
-For example, a woman who has joint pain in hands at night that might be disrupting a good night’s sleep but that relieves when she wakes up and resumes her activities, probably shows signs of arthritis.
+For example, a woman feeling joint pain in her hands at night, but feels relief when she wakes up and resumes her activities probably shows signs of arthritis.

 Osteoarthritis: Cartilage Wear and Tear